kubernetes/community/contributors/devel/sig-instrumentation/logging.md

 klog.InfoS("Received HTTP request", "method", "GET", "URL", "/metrics", "latency", time.Second)
 ```

+### Message style guidelines

+Good practices when writing log messages are:

+- Start from a capital letter.
+- Do not end the message with a period.
+- Use active voice.
+Use complete sentences when there is an acting subject ("A could not do B") or omit the subject if the subject would be the program itself ("Could not do B").
+- Use past tense ("Could not delete B" instead of "Cannot delete B")
+- When referring to an object, state what type of object it is. ("Deleted pod" instead of "Deleted")

 ### What method to use?

 * `klog.ErrorS` - Errors should be used to indicate unexpected behaviours in code, like unexpected errors returned by subroutine function calls.